 Liverpool is a distinctly unique city in that as much as it is part of the UK, culturally it is almost an island with strong cultural links to the Celtic nations and a fierce national identity all of its own.
 Liverpudlian’s are Scouser’s first and English second.
 Thanks in part to this proud identity and a tough reputation of being a city of rogues and thieves brought about by the long period of social poverty and deprivation throughout the last century and in particular the post war years, Liverpool is constantly misrepresented, misunderstood and is often at the receiving end of a joke or two; but that is okay, because Scousers are famous for their sense of humour and we invented sarcasm, so this amazing underdog city gives as good as it gets and comes out on top every time with enough sights and activities to keep even the most frantic traveller busy for months!

-Apart from being named one of Rough Guides top ten cities to visit in 2014 and still riding high from being named the European Capital of Culture in 2008, Liverpool has It has more listed heritage buildings than anywhere else in the country apart from London and a surge of economic and social regeneration has transformed the city once again into a cultural powerhouse.
+Apart from still riding high from being named the European Capital of Culture in 2008, Liverpool has more listed heritage buildings than anywhere else in the country apart from London, a ton of world class attractions and things to do, a unique culture like no other and a surge of economic and social regeneration has transformed the city once again into a cultural powerhouse.
 Liverpool also happens to be my home city, and in my opinion one of the most energetic, friendly and culturally vibrant cities in the world.